Last updated on March 13th, 2022

 Have a stroll around the complex and inspect the ancient statues from up close.
 Can you imagine who carved these out?
 Some depict polygamy and some even depict human sacrifice.
 Speaking of that, don’t miss the ancient human sacrifice stone.
 If you’re not sure how it was used, Alvane will show you how, with the help of a brave volunteer (me in this case).

 When he’s done simulating your sacrifice, he’ll welcome you to Nuku Hiva with a traditional haka dance.
-Alvane is not only a great tour guide, but he also dances in the Marquesas Arts Festival.
+Alvane is not only a great tour guide, but he also dances at the Marquesas Arts Festival.

 You could theoretically come here on your own, but isn’t it worth going with Alvane just for the dance?

 Before heading back home, stop at the next three complexes which are pretty much joined together.
-Kamuihei, Tahakia and Teiipoka are totally eerie sites, especially just before sunset.
-Stroll amongst the giant banyan trees (at least 600 years old), petroglyphs and ancient tiki statues.
+Kamuihei, Tahakia, and Teiipoka are totally eerie sites, especially just before sunset.
+Stroll amongst the giant banyan trees (at least 600 years old), petroglyphs, and ancient tiki statues.

 Those really looking to get off the beaten track (not that anything in the Marquesas is ‘on’ the beaten track), can do what every Marquesan man dreams of doing every day – chasse.
 That means hunting!

 Despite the infamous case of one unlucky German tourist murdered while on a hunting trip in Nuku Hiva, you can trust that islanders will take excellent care of you.
 If in doubt, go with Alvane!
 Totally resembling Hugo Chavez, Alvane simply loves taking adventurous tourists to his family’s valley (that’s right), way out in the northern part of the island not too far from the airport.